-Essential Business Social Distancing and Sanitation Protocol: All essential businesses that allow members of the public to enter a facility must prepare and post a "Social Distancing and Sanitation Protocol" form, or a form required by another governmental entity requiring substantially similar information, for each of their facilities open to the public in the county.
+Essential Business Social Distancing and Sanitation Protocol: All essential businesses that allow members of the public to enter a facility must prepare and post a "Social Distancing and Sanitation Protocol"6 form, or a form required by another governmental entity requiring substantially similar information, for each of their facilities open to the public in the county.
 The Protocol must be posted at or near the entrance of the relevant facility, and shall be easily viewable by the public and employees.
 A copy of the Protocol must also be provided to each employee working at the facility.
 All essential businesses shall implement the Protocol and provide evidence of its implementation to any authority enforcing the Order upon demand.
 The Protocol must ensure that all required measures are implemented and must identify and require measures necessary to implement social distancing are implemented at each facility that will ensure social distancing and sanitation at that particular facility.
-If the measures identified and implemented are not effective in maintaining proper social distancing and sanitation, the business shall promptly modify its Protocols to ensure proper social distancing and sanitation.
+If the measures identified and implemented are not effective in maintaining proper social distancing and sanitation.
 Any business that fails to successfully implement social distancing and sanitation may be required to close.

-Reopened Business Safe Reopening Plan and COVID-19 Restaurant Operating Protocol: All reopened businesses, with the exception of restaurants providing dine-in services, must prepare and post a "Safe Reopening Plan" form for each facility.
-Restaurants providing dine-in services must prepare and post a "COVID-19 Restaurant Operating Protocol" form for each restaurant.
+Reopened Business Safe Reopening Plan and COVID-19 Restaurant Operating Protocol: All reopened businesses, with the exception of restaurants providing dine-in services, must prepare and post a "Safe Reopening Plan"7 form for each facility.
+Restaurants providing dine-in services must prepare and post a "COVID-19 Restaurant Operating Protocol"8 form for each restaurant.
 The Plan or Protocol must be posted at or near the entrance of the facility, and shall be easily viewable by the public and employees.
 A copy of the Plan or Protocol must also be provided to each employee working at the facility.
 All reopened businesses shall implement the Plan or Protocol and provide evidence of its implementation to any authority enforcing the Order upon demand.
 The Plan or Protocol must ensure all required measures are implemented.
-If the measures identified and implemented are not effective in maintaining proper social distancing and sanitation, the business shall promptly modify its Plan or Protocol to ensure proper social distancing and sanitation.
-Any business that fails to comply with its Plan or Protocol may be required to close.
+If the measures identified and implemented are not effective in maintaining proper social distancing and sanitation, the business that fails to comply with its Plan or Protocol shall immediately close.